Smash (Russian band): 2002-2004: Breakthrough in Russia

 Topalov and Lazarev received a make-over before debuting their group on stage.
 Prior to the group's public release, both Smash!! members were naturally dark blonde.
 A stylist decided to dye Topalov's hair light blonde and Lazarev's hair brown.
-In April 2002, Smash!! released their first single, the English-language track "Should Have Loved You More", which was aired on several music channels in Russia.
+In April 2002, Smash!! released their first single, the English-language track "Should Have Loved You More".
+In the summer, the duo wins the "New Wave" pop-music competition in Jurmala.
+In October, the band releases their first single "Belle" and shoots a music video for this song.

 The group made their television debut during the first edition of New Wave, where they became one of the contestants representing Russia.
 After three contest days, Smash!! finished on top of the score board and were crowned as the winners.

 In March 2003, the group released their debut album Freeway, achieving a double platinum status in their native Russia.
 The group also started to enjoy attention and commercial success in Southeast Asia.
 Smash!! then tried to represent Russia in the Eurovision Song Contest on two occasions.
 Both in 2003 and 2004, Smash!! entered a song to respective Russian broadcasters, but were both times refused.
 In 2003, t.A.T.u. represented the country and in 2004, Yulia Savicheva was given the honour.

-In 2003 and 2004, Smash!! followed a heavy touring schedule both in Eastern Europe and Southeast Asia, becoming recognised as one of the most popular acts in the region.
-In December 2004, the group released their sophomore album 2Nite.